AU REVOIR… (NEW SITE LIVE NOW!)

 Next- wherever you’re reading this right now- I’d like to share a moment of silence with you to salute #24 on our

-With BIG LOVE from the MidWest-
+With BIG LOVE from the Wild MidWest,

 Brooke